agntcy/app-sdk/README.md

 ## Overview

 The Agntcy Application SDK provides a unified factory interface for building interoperable, multi-agent components.
 It defines standard abstractions and interoperability layers that connect Agntcy and open-source transports, protocols, and directories—enabling agents to communicate and coordinate seamlessly.

+It is intended as an integration and learning surface primarily used in [coffeeAgntcy](https://github.com/agntcy/coffeeAgntcy), not as a canonical or prescriptive SDK for AGNTCY subsystems.
+Standards and reference guidance remain the responsibility of the working groups.
+Please see the respective components for their latest SDK or interfaces.

 ### Features